cweinberger/bpc/doc/API.md

 Now the `field` attribute can be inserted into the _Authorization_ header of the HTTP request.

+Most endpoints requires the authorization to be generated using a [ticket](../README.md#ticket).
 Some endpoints requires a ticket issued to an `app`.
 Some endpoints requires a `user` ticket.
 And others take both (`any`).
-In these cases use respective ticket to genereate the Hawk _Authorization_ header, by added the ticket in the `credentials` attribute.
+In these cases, use respective ticket to genereate the Hawk _Authorization_ header, by setting the ticket in the `credentials` attribute.

+To get an app ticket, use the endpoint [`POST /ticket/app`](#post-ticketapp).

+To get a user ticket, use the endpoint [`POST /ticket/user`](#post-ticketuser).

+See each endpoint for details on required authorization.

 ## Table of contents